dan-v/awslambdaproxy/README.md

 terraform init && terraform apply -auto-approve
 ```

-It will create all dependent resources and run awslambdaproxy inside Docker container
+It will create all dependent resources and run awslambdaproxy inside Docker container.
+EC2 instance SSH key can be found in AWS Secret Manager in your [AWS Management Console](https://console.aws.amazon.com/).

+NOTE: Some AWS regions have a big list of IP CIDR blocks and they can overhead default limits of security group ([read more](https://docs.aws.amazon.com/vpc/latest/userguide/amazon-vpc-limits.html#vpc-limits-security-groups)).
+Need to make limit increase request through the AWS Support Center by choosing Create Case and then choosing Service Limit Increase to prevent deployment issues.

 ## FAQ
 1. <b>Should I use awslambdaproxy?</b> That's up to you.
 Use at your own risk.